When you go ashore, you travel from water to dry land. This is always what seafarers do when they are in port as most of their time is spent at sea.

 Who says there are no such things as free especially when you go ashore?

-But you don’t need to be in a bar and spend a few dollars to hang out in there because even on some parts of a city, you can find a strong hotspot connection on terminals, bus stations or even a few blocks away from restaurants or any establishments.
+But you don’t need to be in a bar and spend a few dollars to hang out in there because even in some parts of a city, you can find a strong hotspot connection on terminals, bus stations, or even a few blocks away from restaurants or any establishments.

 7. Take advantage of this blessing!

-Minutes after I posted my London escapade, one of my friends chat with me and said,
+Minutes after I posted my London escapade, one of my friends chatted with me and said,

 “You are so blessed.
 That place you are actually walking into is my dream place.
 I wanted to go there someday but you beat me to it!”

-Lately, I checked how much a regular air fare from Manila to London and boy was I surprised!
+Lately, I checked how much regular airfare from Manila to London, and boy was I surprised!
 It costs around a thousand dollars.
-This doesn’t include the hotels, food and extra cash for spending and shopping.
+This doesn’t include the hotels, food, and extra cash for spending and shopping.

 Forget the tiring-whining thing and just feast your senses on the new environment around you.
 Grab that moment when you are away from your ship as you may never visit that place again except when you re-live it in your memory.

-May the winds be on your favor and see you in London!
+May the winds be in your favor and see you in London!